-1. Application Process: For GATE 2014, as in GATE 2013, all information related to the candidates' will be available in a single GATE Online Application Processing System (GOAPS).
-Candidates have to register/enroll and fill the application via ONLINE mode ONLY by accessing the zonal GATE websites of IISc and any of the seven IITs.
+- 1. Application Process: For GATE 2015 all information related to the candidates will be available in a single GATE Online Application Processing System (GOAPS).
+Candidates have to register and fill the application via ONLINE mode ONLY by accessing the zonal GATE websites of IISc and any of the seven IITs.
 The photograph and signature of the applicant must be uploaded during the online application.
-The application process becomes complete only when a printout of the filled ONLINE application with the candidate's signature and a good quality photograph affixed in the appropriate place is received by the respective Zonal GATE offices along with necessary documents, if any, on or before 10th October 2013.
-Please note that application forms are not available for sale anywhere else.

-2. Downloadable Admit Card: Admit cards will NOT be sent by e-mail/post, they can ONLY be downloaded from the zonal GATE websites from 1st January 2014.
-The candidate has to bring the printed admit card to the test center along with at least one original (not photocopied / scanned copy) and valid (not expired) photo identification.
-It may be noted that one of the following photo identifications is ONLY permitted: Driving license, Passport, PAN Card, Voter ID, Aadhaar UID, College ID, Employee identification card.
+Please note that all necessary certificates, such as, degree certificate/certificate from the Principal and the category certificate, if any are also to be uploaded.
+Please note that application forms are not available for sale anywhere else. - 2.
+Downloadable Admit Card: Admit cards will NOT be sent by e-mail/post, they can ONLY be downloaded from the zonal GATE websites tentatively from 17th December 2014.
+The candidate has to bring the printed admit card to the test center along with at least one original (not photocopied/scanned copy) and valid (not expired) photo identification.
+It may be noted that one of the following photo identifications is ONLY permitted: Driving license, Passport, PAN Card, Voter ID, Aadhaar UID, College ID, Employee identification card, or a notarized affidavit with Photo, Signature, Date of Birth and Residential Address.
 The details of this ID proof have to be given while filling the online application.

-3. Numerical Answer Type Questions: The question paper for GATE 2014 will consist of questions of both multiple-choice type and numerical answer type.
+3. Numerical Answer Type Questions: The question paper for GATE 2015 will consist of questions of both multiple-choice type and numerical answer type.
 For multiple choice type questions, candidates have to choose the answer from the given choices.
-Numerical answer type questions are not multiple-choice type; the candidates have to enter a number as the answer using a virtual keypad.
+For numerical answer type questions, choices will not be given.
+Candidates have to enter a number as the answer using a virtual keypad.

-3.2 Important Dates Related to GATE 2014
+➤ 3.2 Important Dates Related to GATE 2015

-Table 3.1: Important dates related to GATE 2014
+Table 3.1: Important dates related to GATE 2015

-GATEOnlineApplicationProcessingSystem(GOAPS)WebsiteOpens:Enrolment,ApplicationFilling,ApplicationSubmission Monday 2 nd September 2013 Last Date for Enrolment (after this only enrolled candidates can fill the application) Tuesday 1 st October 2013 Last Date for Submission of Online Application through Website Thursday 3 rd October 2013 Last Date for the receipt of Print-out of the ONLINE Application along with all the supporting documents at the respective Zonal GATE Offices Thursday 10 th October 2013 Last Date for Request for Change in the Choice of City Wednesday 20 th November 2013

-Availability of Admit Card on the GOAPS website for printing Wednesday 18 th December, 2013 GATE 2014 Online Examination Forenoon: 9.00 AM to 12.00 Noon Afternoon: 2.00 PM to 5.00 PM Saturdays and Sundays Between 1st February and 2 nd March 2014 Announcement of Results on the Online Application Website Friday 28 th March 2014 (10:00 Hrs)
+GATE Online Application Processing System (GOAPS) Website Opens Monday 1st September 2014 (00:00 Hrs) Last Date for Submission of Online Application through Website Wednesday 1 st October 2014 (23:59Hrs) Last Date for Request for Change in the Choice of City Friday 21st November 2014 Availability of Admit Card on the Online Application Interface for printing Wednesday 17 th December 2014 GATE 2015 Online Examination Forenoon: 9.00 AM to 12.00 Noon Afternoon: 2.00 PM to 5.00 PM Saturday and Sunday 31st January, 1st, 7th, 8th and 14th February, 2015 Announcement of Results on the Online Application Website Thursday 12 th March 2015 (17:00 Hrs)

-4. Pre-Examination Related Information
+❖ 4.
+Pre-Examination Related Information